-AIIMS MBBS Result 2018 to be declared today
+AIIMS MBBS Result 2018 declared

 For Daily Alerts

-The AIIMS MBBS Result 2018 will be declared today.
-The results once declared will be available on the official website.
+The AIIMS MBBS Result 2018 has been declared.
+The results are available on the official website.

-The result will be declared both rank-wise and roll number-wise.
+The result was declared both rank-wise and roll number-wise.
 After the declaration of the entrance exam result, counselling will begin for the qualified candidates.
-As of now, the result declaration time is uncertain.

 Last year the result was declared on June 15, 2017.
 A total of 28,4,737 students had appeared for the exam, out of which 4905 qualified.